DataScience86/machinelearningpy/content/en/notes/variable-scoping.md

 ---
 author: "Mohit Sharma"
 title:  "Scope of Variables"
-date: "2019-12-08"
+date: "2020-01-08"
 description: "A quick note with examples on scope of variables in Python."
 tags:
 - Python
-- Note
 - Global variable
 - Local Variable

 categories:
-- Python
+- Programming

 featured_image: "notesfeatureimg/variablescope.png"
 ---

 **Scope** in computer programming language means the visibility of variables.
 It is the scope that defines which part of the program can use/see the variable.
 In general, a variable, once defined, can be accessed from any part of the code.
 However, sometimes, we would like to restrict the use of the variable to a specific section of the code.
 Programmers may want to do this to avoid unexpected errors.

 For example, you may like to limit the scope of a variable to a specific function.
 This way, any changes introduced to the function will not impact the whole code in case something goes wrong.